AtelierNum/templates/nodeJS/pwa_with_workbox/README.md

 ## What is a pwa ?

 Progressive Web Apps are web apps that use emerging web browser APIs and features along with traditional progressive enhancement strategy to bring a native app-like user experience to cross-platform web applications.
 Progressive Web Apps are a useful design pattern, though they aren't a formalized standard.
-For more detaile, [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)
+For more details, [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)

 ## What does it do ? ✨